 #5.
 Problems with the implants themselves

 Deflation or rupture of a breast implant requires immediate revision surgery – ideally within a few weeks to keep the pocket from shrinking.

 Ruptured saline implants are quite obvious because the augmentation is rapidly and completely lost over a day or two.
 Ruptured silicone implants may be less obvious and may require an ultrasound or MRI.

 However, all breast implants used today have a full replacement warranty that will provide you with replacement implant(s) at no cost to you.

 The Detroit Area’s Best Breast Implant Surgery

 Dr. Ali is a Detroit Area double board certified plastic surgeon, who has helped thousands of women get the breasts they want with breast implant surgery.
-He will offer you a free consultation so you can understand what the best surgical options are for you.
+He will offer you a consultation so you can understand what the best surgical options are for you.
 He will take the time to carefully answer all of your questions, and make sure that you have an understanding of the best techniques for achieving your appearance goals.